yashivfakir/Dockerized_Factorial_Digits_Adder/README.md

 - [Docker](https://www.docker.com/) - Used to define and build the image that containerizes the project.

 ### Repository Contents
-The project consists of a .tar.gz compressed folder that includes a directory called Technical_Assignment.
+The project consists of a .tar.gz compressed folder that includes a directory called Docker_Build_Directory.
 The directory has the Docker build file and the Python script that implements the algorithm.

 ## Project Implementation: